Combinatorial Iterated Integrals and the Harmonic Volume of Graphs: Combinatorial Iterated Integrals

+In this subection, we introduce combinatorial iterated integrals on graphs, a non-abelian extension of the cycle pairing.

-Our constructions are inspired by Chen's theory of iterated line integrals~\cite{Che77} and their applications to the construction of a mixed Hodge structure on the fundamental group of an algebraic variety~\cite{Hai85}.
-After completing this article, we became aware of~\cite{BKP09} in which apparently related definitions were made.
-It may be of interest to compare the constructions.
+Our constructions are inspired by Chen's theory of iterated line integrals~\cite{Che77} and their application to the construction of a mixed Hodge structure on the fundamental group of an algebraic variety~\cite{Hai85}.
+After completing this article, we became aware of~\cite{BKP09} in which related definitions were made.